fcaylus/sssvg/README.md

   -V, --version    output the version number
   -d, --directory  Treat input as a directory and optimize all SVGs inside -r, --recursive  Explore input directory recursively.
-Requires -d or --directory -h, --help       display help for command
+Requires -d or --directory -c, --crop       Crop SVGs to its content, and change the view box accordingly -h, --help       display help for command
 ```